jlevy/og-equity-compensation/README.md

 - 🔸 A warning or limitation to be aware of
 - 🌪 Controversial topic where informed opinion varies significantly
 - ☝️ Common confusion or misunderstanding, such as confusing terminology
-- 📥 PDF or form or download
+- 📰 New laws or practices
 - 🚧 Areas where improvement or expansion is needed

 ### Please help!